 Holding Doctors’ Accountable for Malpractice

 When you choose a delivery doctor, you place your life and the life of your infant in their hands.
-A mother and child should never be negatively impacted by a surgeon’s choices or mistakes; however, inevitably, some mothers will be.
+A surgeon’s choices or mistakes should never negatively impact a mother and child; however, inevitably, some will.
 If you or a loved one has been the victim of cesarean medical malpractice, you are well within your rights to contact a reputable medical malpractice lawyer.

 Stewart Tilghman Fox Bianchi & Cain, P.A. is composed of a legal team that has practiced law for more than 100 combined years.
 Our team of birth injury attorneys can help you and your infant recover the financial damages you deserve.
 No one should have to suffer from medical malpractice, and our firm’s goal is to help you restore your family for a healthy future.